CMNH won the "Leaders In Innovation" award

 for the Alzheimer's Café program from the New England Museum

-community needs, the Children's Museum of New Hampshire has created a
+In 2011, the Children's Museum of New Hampshire created a

 new program that invites people living with Alzheimer's disease into the

 Museum on a monthly basis.
-This is the first program of its kind on the
+This is the first program, called the Alzheimer's Cafe, was the fist program of its kind on the

-Alzheimer's Cafe will be held at the Children's Museum in Dover on the
+Alzheimer's Cafe is held at the Children's Museum in Dover on the

 third Thursday of each month from 2-4 pm.